Joey Cheek: Accomplishments

 Cheek's breakthrough was in the 2002 Winter Olympics in Salt Lake City, where he won the bronze medal in the 1,000 meters.

 In 2003 he won a bronze medal at the World Single Distance Championships in Berlin in the 1,000- and 1,500-meter events.
 Both distances at that tournament were won by Dutch speed skater Erben Wennemars.
 In 2005, Cheek made the podium for the first time in the World Sprint Championships, again behind Wennemars.

 On January 22, 2006, in Heerenveen, Cheek became world sprint champion.
 On aggregate he beat Dmitry Dorofeyev of Russia and Jan Bos of the Netherlands.

+2006 Winter Olympics Speed Skating 500 metres Medal Ceremony.
+Cheek is pictured center, on top of the podium.

 At the 2006 Winter Olympics in Turin, Italy, Cheek won the men's 500-meter event in dominating style, recording a two-run total time of 1:09.76.
 That time was 0.65 seconds faster than runner-up Dorofeyev, and Cheek was the only competitor to break the 35-second mark in the competition, doing so in both of his runs (34.82 and 34.94).
 He went on to win silver in the 1,000-meter race, finishing just behind teammate Shani Davis.